YatinGupta777/Reddit-flare-detector/README.md

 2. **Experiment Log : Summarizes the various approaches, models, results , data etc.**
 3. Requirements.txt : Libraires required to run the project
 4. Images : Images used in experiment log
+5. Original_expanded_data : 400,000+ Reddit posts analyzed here.
+This data is downloaded so that it can be directly used again.

-[These 3 files can be directly downloaded to us in an application if required]
+[These 3 files can be directly downloaded to use in an application if required]

 1. Classes.npy : Encoder's details to directly use in Web App
 2. Model.pkl : Best model used in Web App
 3. tfidf.pickly : TfIdf to be used in Web App

+All the data was downloaded from subreddit r/india.

 Overview of model's accuracies :